 Naomi organized 'My Dress, My Choice' protests, which sparked awareness and research on the issue and enabled women to speak publicly about daily experiences using public transport.
-PHOTO CREDIT: Naomi Mwaura now by long prison terms.
+PHOTO CREDIT: Naomi Mwaura a common harassment practice on matatus, punishable now by long prison terms.